!--Google tag(gtag.js)-- >

 This video show you how to mark terminals on schematics as not requiring a connection.

-This video demonstrates how to use guides in PCB-DEX to accurately position objects to horizontal, vertical and point guides.
+This video demonstrates how to use guides in AutoTRAX DEX to accurately position objects to horizontal, vertical and point guides.

 This video demonstrates how you can produce PCBs with professional quality text in contract to the standard 'stick' text produced by most EDA programs.

-See how you can view the Gerber output from PCB-DEX in real time.
+See how you can view the Gerber output from AutoTRAX DEX in real time.

-This video demonstrates how to create a simple resistor ladder using PCB-DEX.
+This video demonstrates how to create a simple resistor ladder using AutoTRAX DEX.

-Swapping track layer segments using the space bar in PCB-DEX.
+Swapping track layer segments using the space bar in AutoTRAX DEX.

-This demonstrates how PCB-DEX automatically rewires your schematic diagrams as you route wires between terminals and move parts.
+This demonstrates how AutoTRAX DEX automatically rewires your schematic diagrams as you route wires between terminals and move parts.